 - 2020–21 1.0 Percent Justification Survey Results (XLSX; 12MB)

 - 2019–20 No Survey – Testing Suspended.

-For information about this data collection process or the California Alternate Assessments, please contact the California Assessment of Student Performance and Progress Office by phone at 916-445-8765 or by email at email@example.com.
+For information about this data collection process or the California Alternate Assessments, please contact the California Assessment of Student Performance and Progress Office by email at email@example.com.